fivemanage/sdk/README.md

 - **"appendPlayerIdentifiers"**: When `true`, player identifiers are automatically appended to the log's metadata if `metadata.playerSource` and/or `metadata.targetSource` are specified.

+- **"excludedPlayerIdentifiers"**: A list of identifier types that will be excluded from appended identifier metadata.

 ### **Server Exports**

 **Function Definition:**